 If you’ve never seen a Maine Coon in real life, prepare to be shocked!
-This is one of the largest domesticated cat breeds in existence (apart from Norwegian Forest Cat).
+This is one of the largest domesticated cat breeds in existence (apart from the Norwegian Forest Cat).

-Alternatively, if in a particularly affectionate nature they are known for grabbing their humans head with their paws, then pulling you in so that they can lick your hair, and groom you!
+Alternatively, if in a particularly affectionate nature, they are known for grabbing their human head with their paws, then pulling you in so that they can lick your hair, and groom you!

 With an average male Coon weighing in at 15 – 25 lbs (6.8 – 11.3 kg), you can expect your Maine Coon to grow large.

-They love spending time with their humans, and are unlike ‘normal’ cats in that they tend to come when called (as long as they are within hearing range).
+They love spending time with their humans and are unlike ‘normal’ cats in that they tend to come when called (as long as they are within hearing range).

 It would not be uncommon for your Maine Coon to come and greet you when you pull into your driveway either!

-If you go away for a few days however, expect your Maine Coon to be slightly ‘off’ with you the first few times.
+If you go away for a few days, however, expect your Maine Coon to be slightly ‘off’ with you the first few times.

 6. High Intelligence

 Maine Coons are far more intelligent than ‘normal’ cats.
 Many can perform small tricks, such as fetching a ball, kissing your cheeks, or even turning the faucet on!

-This breed of cat is very different to the more commonly owned breeds, because it does not meow.
+This breed of cat is very different from the more commonly owned breeds because it does not meow.
 Instead, you can expect to hear chirps and trills instead.

 In my personal experience, I find that if you say ‘hello’ to a Maine Coon, they often look up and respond with a chirp, like they are saying ‘hello’ back at you!

-They will however make their disgust clear, via short sharp chirps if they do not like something that you do, such as moving them when they are comfortably sleeping in the doorway!
+They will however make their disgust clear, via short sharp chirps if they do not like something that you do, such as moving them when they are comfortable sleeping in the doorway!

 Below is a short video of our Maine Coon talking.

-The diet you feed your cat will have a direct impact upon the overall health and condition of your Maine Coon cat.
+The diet you feed your cat will have a direct impact on the overall health and condition of your Maine Coon cat.

-If your Maine Coon looks to have gained too much weight, get professional veterinary advice immediately, since your cat may need to start a specialised diet plan, to manage excess weight.
+If your Maine Coon looks to have gained too much weight, get professional veterinary advice immediately, since your cat may need to start a specialized diet plan, to manage excess weight.

 What To Expect From A Maine Coon

 With the average Maine Coon price being around $1000 (£808), you certainly don’t want to get this decision wrong, only to find yourself regretting purchasing this famous pedigree cat breed.